 If you have filed an application in another locality, you do not need to complete an application for this locality.
 Once registered in one locality, you have statewide access to any court using VJEFS.
 Complete the application to register administrator(s) for your organization.
 Administrators will then have the responsibility to add all other users for the organization.

-Bring completed applications to the Clerk's Office or mail to:
+Bring completed applications to the Clerk's Office, submit online or mail to:

 Rockingham County Circuit Court